How to Switch Teachers in Elementary School (It’s Not As Easy as You Think)

 There are times when it’s appropriate for a child to change their teacher, even several months into the school year.
 If a teacher is consistently unkind or even discriminatory to a child, is not willing to protect a student from a legitimate bullying situation, or if a teacher is not following a child’s IEP or 504 plan (despite multiple reminders and requests) – these are all solid reasons to request a teacher change mid-year.

 Anything less than this will likely be met with a great deal of resistance from an administrative team.
+They’ll want you and the teacher to collaborate to improve conditions for the child.

 Here are some reasons parents ask to switch teachers that will likely NOT be honored: